The matchup between the New York Mets and the Atlanta Braves the showdown you want after a long old season.

 This series could end up being the classic it’s anticipated to be.

 How have the Mets not won the Division yet?
 They should have taken the NL East at a canter.
 This has largely been down to the pursuit of the Braves.
-On 1st June, Atlanta were 10-and-a-half games back of the Mets and they have slowly chipped away at the lead and even in the past couple of weeks gone top.
+On the 1 June, Atlanta were 10 and a half games back of the Mets and they have slowly chipped away at the lead and even in the past couple of weeks gone top.

 The Mets are interested in the now, in the short-term.
 If they are able to take two wins from the three games, then they will give themselves a chance to clinch the Division as soon as Monday against the Washington Nationals at Citi Field.
 Even if the Mets lose two of the three from the Braves this weekend, they will still be in control of their own destiny.